 Temporary employment is short in duration to address business needs and must meet the requirements and characteristics described below:

-a.
-A temporary employee may not exceeed a total of 1,300 hours worked in a 12-consecutive month period.
+- A temporary employee may not exceed a total of 1,300 hours worked in a 12-consecutive month period.
 The 1,300 hours can be accumulated in any combination during the 12 month period after which the temporary employee must have a break in service of 26 weeks.
 Employment applies across all USG institutions.